Marine clay: Particles configurations

-Clay particles can self-assemble into various configurations, each with totally different properties.
+This basic structure of clay minerals consists of one cation, usually silica or aluminum surrounded by hydroxide anions, these minerals form in sheets, known as clay particles, and have very specific properties to them including micro porosity which is the ability of clay to hold water against the force of gravity, shrink swell capacity and absorption capabilities.
+There are two basic types of sheets in clay minerals, the tetrahedral silica sheets, and the octahedral aluminum or magnesium sheets.

-This change in structure to the clay particles is due to a swap in cations with the basic structure of a clay particle.
-This basic structure of the clay particle is known as a silica tetrahedral or aluminum octahedral.
-They are the basic structure of clay particles composing of one cation, usually silica or aluminum surrounded by hydroxide anions, these particles form in sheets forming what we know as clay particles and have very specific properties to them including micro porosity which is the ability of clay to hold water against the force of gravity, shrink swell capacity and absorption capabilities.
+Marine clay particles can adopt different arrangements, and their structure and behavior depend on the types of exchange cations (charged ions of sodium, potassium, or calcium) that attach to them.
+Different cations lead to different arrangements and therefore different properties of the clay.

 When clay is deposited in the ocean, the presence of excess ions in seawater causes a loose, open structure of the clay particles to form, a process known as flocculation.
 Once stranded and dried by ancient changing ocean levels, this open framework means that such clay is open to water infiltration.
 Construction in marine clays thus presents a geotechnical engineering challenge.